hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 This tutorial looks further into finding the optimal target particle population in more detail.
 It is advisable to have read the :ref:`FCIQMC <fciqmc_tutorial>` and :ref:`CCMC <ccmc_tutorial>` tutorials before this one.
 More information and details on shoulder plots can be found in [Spencer15]_.
-One technique for finding the minimum number of required particles is looking for a plateau in the total population vs iteration plot, as described in the :ref:`FCIQMC <fciqmc_tutorial>` tutorial.
-However, this plateau might not be easy to find by visual inspection and in fact might not even be there.
-Looking at the ratio of total population to population on reference determinant vs total population plot might be easier as there often is a "shoulder" at the plateau point.

 The example used here is a CCSDT calculation on water in a cc-pVDZ basis [Dunning89]_.
 As for the :ref:`CCMC tutorial <ccmc_tutorial>`, the integrals were calculated with PSI4 (see :ref:`generating_integrals` for details).
 Input and output files are in ``documentation/manual/tutorials/calcs/shoulder/``.

-The first calculation was started as
+The first calculation was run using

 .. literalinclude:: calcs/shoulder/h2o_plat.lua
 	:language: lua

-As in :ref:`FCIQMC <fciqmc_tutorial>`, a plateau can be seen in the total population vs iteration plot which indicates roughly the minimum particle number to make the calculation stable.
+As in :ref:`FCIQMC <fciqmc_tutorial>`, a plateau can be seen in the total population vs iteration plot, which indicates roughly the minimum particle number to make the calculation stable.

 .. plot::